defunkydrummer/legochain/README.md

 - Sockets
 - Objects (the CLOS system)

-The code is written with as many comments as possible, and with as clear as I can manage to.
+The code is written with as many comments as possible, and is as clear as I can manage to.
 The aim was not performance, nor production-quality, but educational value.

+You can start by taking a look at [legochain.lisp](legochain.lisp) and then to [peertopeer.lisp](peertopeer.lisp)

 ### Goal B